Proof, Brilliant Uncirculated or Uncirculated Sovereigns and Other Coins

 We are always being asked the difference between proof and uncirculated or bullion sovereigns, and similarly for other coins also.
 One very brief explanation is that proofs are shinier, but of course this oversimplifies the matter slightly.

-The Royal Mint has recently described its year 2000 uncirculated non-proof sovereigns as bullion grade sovereigns, although they are, in fact, considerably better than most ordinary uncirculated coins, but not quite as good as specimens which we describe later.
+The Royal Mint described its year 2000 uncirculated non-proof sovereigns as bullion grade sovereigns, although they are, in fact, considerably better than most ordinary uncirculated coins, but not quite as good as specimens which we describe later.
 It would be wrong to assume that all "bullion grade" coins are as good as these.

 Proof coins are specially produced to a much higher standard of finish.
 Originally, proofs were intended as pre-production samples.
 As a printer would produce a small number of "proof" copies for checking and approval, so a mint would produce proofs for approval by the mintmaster, the monarch, and for other purposes.
 When coin collecting began to become popular about two centuries ago, a larger number of proofs were sometimes made for sale to collectors.

 This has developed enormously in the past few decades, and most countries, but not all, produce proof coin and sets every year or on special occasions.
 Proof is not a grade, but a term for a specially struck coin, produced originally as pre-production samples, now often marketed for collectors.
 Most proof coins have the raised parts of the design in a matt or sand-blasted finish, while the flat part or background has a highly polished mirror finish.
 The dies used to strike proofs are usually sand blasted first, and then the flat raised areas of the die, which correspond to the flat background areas of the coin, are then polished to a mirror finish.
 The blanks from which the coins are struck are also specially prepared and polished prior to striking.
 Proof coins can be expected to be absolutely perfect without blemishes.